hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 exclusive.
 When we dig up structures for real-world use, they often contain puzzles and extensions that lead to pure mathematical progress.
+This is a grand secret of mathematics: *almost everything* has pattern and structure on which mathematical tools can be brought to bear.
 (I hope to return to this theme at length in the future.)

 ##### 3.1.
 Sublime moth balls <a id="sec-3-1" name="sec-3-1"></a>